Danitilahun/Mathematics-for-Machine-Learning-and-Data-Science/Calculus for Machine Learning and Data Science/week_3_notes/week_3_notes.md

 **Topic:** Perceptron for Binary Classification

-*   **Extending Perceptrons:** Building upon the regression example, this video demonstrates how to use perceptrons for binary classification problems (e.g., sentiment analysis).
+*   **Extending Perceptrons:** Building upon the regression example, This part demonstrates how to use perceptrons for binary classification problems (e.g., sentiment analysis).

 *   **Example: Alien Sentiment Analysis:**
     *   Problem: Classifying alien sentences as happy or sad.